Give terminal apps room to breathe.

 Core Specifications

-protocol-http2 provides the HTTP/2 wire semantics that HTTY transports when the session speaks plaintext h2.
+protocol-http2 provides the HTTP/2 wire semantics that HTTY carries as plaintext h2c over raw terminal I/O after bootstrap.

 Ruby Integration